PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 $ chmod u+x slr
 ```

-The last command above makes the script executable by changing the permissions.
+The `chmod` command above makes the script executable by changing the permissions.
 Now try it out:

 ```
 $ cd ~